 The basic anatomical and physiological principles of the human body.
-Major topics covered include: levels of organization, muscle-skeletal systems, neuroanatomy and physiology, and the integument.
+Major topics covered include: levels of organization, muscleskeletal systems, neuroanatomy and physiology, and the integument.
 Prerequisite(s): BIOL 1113/BIOL 1123 or BIOL 1813 or BIOL 1853.
 The BIOL course(s) used as a prerequisite must be completed with a minimum grade of C-.
+Antirequisite(s): Credit can be obtained for only one of BIOL 2813 or KINE 2413.